Command-line interface to MLB game information, game schedule and scores

 For both live and archived games you can start from the top or bottom of an inning:

-mlbv --team tor --inning t5 # start from top of 5th mlbv --team tor --inning b5 # start from bottom of 5th
+mlbv --team tor --inning t5 # start from top of 5th mlbv -t tor -i t5 # same thing but with short switches mlbv --team tor --inning b5 # start from bottom of 5th

 Start from Beginning (Live Game)